Gear: Sun and planet

 Sun and planet gearing is a method of converting reciprocating motion into rotary motion that was used in steam engines.
 James Watt used it on his early steam engines to get around the patent on the crank, but it also provided the advantage of increasing the flywheel speed so Watt could use a lighter flywheel.

 In the illustration, the sun is yellow, the planet red, the reciprocating arm is blue, the flywheel is green and the driveshaft is gray.

+Non-circular gears

+Non-circular gears are designed for special purposes.
+While a regular gear is optimized to transmit torque to another engaged member with minimum noise and wear and maximum efficiency, a non-circular gear's main objective might be ratio variations, axle displacement oscillations and more.
+Common applications include textile machines, potentiometers and continuously variable transmissions.